The Barbie Movie Is The Style Event Of The Season

 ADVERTISEMENT

-While the season’s biggest fashion event will take place in the movie theaters, TikTok has also become a place for Barbie fans to gather, planning outfits and sharing style ideas for how to channel Barbiecore.
+While the season’s biggest fashion event will take place in the movie theatres, TikTok has also become a place for Barbie fans to gather, planning outfits and sharing style ideas for how to channel Barbiecore.
 The term was first coined last year amid a rise in pink, following the Valentino fall 2022 collection and the first set photos from the Barbie movie.
-Now, it has over 660 million views on TikTok, while searches for “outfit ideas for the barbie movie” have garnered over 16 million views.
+Now, it has over 759 million views on TikTok, while searches for “outfit ideas for the barbie movie” have garnered over 22 million views.

-This is one of the reasons content creator Ruby Layla is most excited about Barbie’s opening weekend.
+This is one of the reasons content creator Ruby Layla was most excited about Barbie’s opening weekend.
 “Everyone is just waiting to have a bit of fun,” she says, referring to the Barbie movie fashion craze.
 “Everyone just wants something to celebrate.”
 Similarly to Smith, Layla has been planning her outfit for months, but she settled on wearing a pink sparkly jumpsuit, pairing it with “basically as many pink accessories I can.”
-The pressure is on to deliver, she says, as the hype continues to build ahead of the movie’s premiere: “I’d say this Barbie will be very glittery.”
+The pressure is on to deliver, she says, as the hype continues to build during the movie’s opening week: “I’d say this Barbie will be very glittery.”

 Advertisement